IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasNodes()` - Returns true if there is at least one child node in the current node.
 Otherwise returns false.

 `Boolean hasArguments()` - Returns true if there is at least one argument in the current node.
 Otherwise returns false.

-`Boolean hasInlineFragments()` - Returns true if there is at least one child inline fragment for the current node.
-Otherwise returns false.

 `Boolean hasDirectives()` - Returns true if there is at least one directive for the current node.
 Otherwise returns false.